-2017-12 Action 1 is modified and ongoing with an increased budget as it includes professional learning across all content areas and support for MTSS..
+2017-12 Action 1 is ongoing with an increased budget as it includes professional learning across all content areas and support for MTSS..

 2017-20 Action 2 provides \$175,000 to build the capacity of classified staff.
 Extensive professional development (Goal 3, Action 1) is ongoing with an increased budget as it include professional learning across all content areas.
-This action was previously Action 3.4.

-2017-20 Action 3 is modified compiles existing positions supporting student learning into one action.
-(Academic Performance Index is no longer applicable)
+2017-20 Action 3 compiles existing positions supporting student learning into one action.

 2017-20 Action 4 is modified with increased budget in support of the district's New Teacher Induction Program.
-This was previously Action 10.

 2017-20 Action 5 is a continuation of two grants related to English Learner progress.
-This was previously Action 9.